whitesin/maximo-nodejs-rest-client/README.md

 #### Next Page

-The following code snippet illustrates the Paging api.
-In this example we are assuming that the initial set is fetched with the pagesize() set to a low number like 20 and stored in the session (req.session.resourcesetjson).
+The following code snippet illustrates how to use the Paging API.
+In this example, assume that the initial set is fetched with the pagesize() set to a low number, like 20 and stored in the session (req.session.resourcesetjson).

     router.get('/test_nextpage', function(req, res)
     {